ndbls/unholy_win32/README.md

 The superstar of this library is the **much** more powerful collection of features in the bridge toolset.

 # Bridges are the key feature 🔑
-What are bridges?
+What exactly are bridges?
-  - A bridge is a function that, when called, can seamlessly call a function in a remote process and wrap that function's return value to the local process as if the bridge itself were somehow the remote function, but accessible locally.
-Callers of bridge functions call the bridge function like they would a regular function in their local address space, and the caller does not have be aware it is calling a bridge function.
+  - A bridge function is essentially a function in your program's local process which is bound to a specific function in a remote process you set during the bridge creation, and the bridge will emulate that remote function as if the bridge *is* the remote function magically accessible from the local process.
+It receives the same arguments the remote function would, and it handles all of the complicated actions that go into making the remote call happen and returning the remote return value.
+In most cases, the caller of the bridge does not even have to be aware it is interacting with a bridge.

-  - Bridges can also be created in remote processes as a bridge to a local function, allowing for callback functions in remote processes which when called by that process, can call local functions without the remote process having the knowledge that it is interacting with a bridge.
+  - **Bridges can also be created in remote processes as a bridge to a local function**, allowing for callback functions in remote processes which when called by that process, can call local functions without the remote process having the knowledge that it is interacting with a bridge.
+These can be referred to as *reverse bridges*.

-This is extremely useful for programs that would otherwise inject code into another process in order to modify its behaviour.
-It is an extremely lightweight alternative to any method of code injection, and it is also much less detectable as the bridges only keep (a *very* small amount of) memory allocated in the remote process during the period of time they are running that gets cleaned up once the bridge returns.
+This is extremely useful for programs that would otherwise inject code into another process in order to modify its behavior or to hook functions to aid in reverse engineering (since unholy memory tools contains hooking functions).

 ## How do I use this?
 Just import the files into your C++ project.

+If you just want memory scanning/hooking, only copy `win32memory.hpp` and `win32memory.cpp` into your project and the library can still function .
+If you want to use `win32bridges`, then you must copy all four files into your project, as `win32bridges` cannot operate without the `win32memory` files.

-If you include bridges, make sure you are compiling with c++17 and with the options specified at the top of `win32bridges.hpp`.
+**If you include bridges, ensure you set `/std:c++17 /RTCu /INCREMENTAL:NO` in your compiler.** See the comment at the top of `win32bridges.hpp` for more details.

 This library can only be compiled with x86 MSVC due to the nature of how targeted it is, specifically bridges.
+It might compile with other tools if given a little bit of work, but it has not been tested.

 You should check out the [example projects](https://github.com/abls/unholy_examples) to better understand how to use bridges and the memory tools.
 The examples are very organized and straightforward, with comments, so it shouldn't be too difficult to understand.
 All of the functions are well documented with comments as well.

-Here's a simple example of bridges just to give you a taste before you check out the example projects...
+## FAQs
+> So like...
+What does it do?

+Unholy Win32 let's you, among other things, easily call functions you aren't supposed to in a process you do not have control of.
+You can also create remote callbacks to local functions.
+It lets you do some memory scanning and patching as well, but that's not the main focus of the library.

+> Well, what could this be used for?

+A whole lot!
+One legitimate use might be a logging system where you hook remote functions to a reverse bridge that calls back to the local process (think like DLL injection + MS detours).
+Other uses might be debugging, reverse engineering, malware, or game cheats.

+> How are bridges different from DLL injection?

+So, it's actually fairly similar but arguably more lightweight.
+Definitely check out the source code if you want to know more, but at a very high level bridges work a lot like manual mapping.
+Unlike manual mapping, bridges avoid loading an entire DLL and instead they allocate and write to a *very* tiny region of memory in the remote process that acts as a gateway, or a probe, into the remote process.
+This region only briefly remains allocated for the duration of the function call as well.

+It's also much easier to use bridges than DLL injection, as you don't have to compile and manage a separate DLL and mess with injectors.
+In just a few lines using unholy win32, you can hook a function in a remote process, intercept the arguments, and do whatever you want with the return value (you can even call the original function), all without having to leave the comfort of your local process.

 ## Simple bridge example
 This example is broken up into two programs, since the function of bridges is to enable complex interaction between different processes.

-This first program is the target program that will be getting modified by our unholy program.
+This first program is the target program whose run-time behavior will be getting modified by our unholy program.
 ```c++
 // main.c - target.exe (the program getting dynamically modified)
 #include <stdio.h>